mdn/content/files/en-us/web/manifest/orientation/index.md

 The `orientation` member defines the default orientation for all the website's top-level {{Glossary("Browsing context", "browsing contexts")}}.

-> **Note:** `orientation` and/or its specific values might not be supported by a user agent on various display modes because supporting them does not make sense for the particular context.
+> [!NOTE] > `orientation` and/or its specific values might not be supported by a user agent on various display modes because supporting them does not make sense for the particular context.

+> [!NOTE]
-> **Note:** The orientation can be changed at runtime via the [Screen Orientation API](/en-US/docs/Web/API/Screen_Orientation_API).
+> The orientation can be changed at runtime via the [Screen Orientation API](/en-US/docs/Web/API/Screen_Orientation_API).

 ## Values